git-pull/tao-of-tmux/manuscript/00-foreword.md

 [*Configuration*](#config) discusses customization of tmux and sets the foundation for how to think about `.tmux.conf` so you can customize your own.

-[Status bar](#status-bar) is devoted singularly to the customization of the status line in tmux.
-You'll even learn how to show CPU and memory usage via the status line.
+[Status bar and styling](#status-bar) is devoted singularly to the customization of the status line and colors in tmux.
+As a bonus, you'll even learn how to display system information like CPU and memory usage via the status line.

 [Scripting tmux](#scripting-tmux) goes into command [aliases](#aliases)
 and the advanced and powerful [Targets](#targets) and [Formats](#formats)